 Did you know?

-The Global Biodiversity Framework aims to double biodiversity funding and triple international biodiversity financing by 2030.
+The Global Biodiversity Framework aims to double biodiversity funding by 2025 and triple international biodiversity financing by 2030.
 In the EU, the new Nature Restoration Regulation outlines a plan to enhance natural capital.

 The EU is committed to allocating 10% of its 2026-27 budget to biodiversity and exploring additional finance sources like nature credits.